-Global value chains: More a development strategy than a mere process Global Economic Outlook, Q4 2015
+Global value chains: More a development strategy than a mere process has been added to your bookmarks.

 An interesting and unique aspect of GVCs is that they are relevant for both high-end products and services as well as relatively low-value-added ones.
 Ever thought about the origins of the cup of coffee that helped keep you awake for a meeting?
 Wondered where the beans came from, the logistics involved, the processing, the patent for the particular brand you sipped, and the accounting software that took care of the transaction?
 A GVC does not end when a product or service is created.
 Instead, the chain spreads across activities, starting right from conception to its end use and beyond.1